 Baby’s skin is more probe to dryness compared to adults, particularly with bath time, in cold weather or if they have very sensitive skins.
 So, you may need to baby lotion to combat the dryness.

 I know I sound like a broken record here … but remember to say away from fragrances or harsh chemicals with body lotions as well!

 I have personally used the Aveeno Baby Daily Moisture Lotion and I am very happy with the product.
 It is made from a natural blend of oatmeal and different emollient to help soothe and protect your baby’s skin, it is hypoallergenic and fragrance-free.

 You will not believe how fast baby’s nails can grow – it’s amazing!
 And because newborn babies like to constantly touch their face, they can easily scratch themselves if you don’t trim them.

 If you are one of those moms who’s not grossed out by anything, you can easily bite them off, as baby’s nails are very brittle.
-However, if you prefer to use a nail clipper, this one from Safety 1st does a perfect job.
+However, if you prefer to use a nail clipper, these ones from Safety 1st do a perfect job.